-Box is a cloud-based storage solution that allows you to share files with people inside and outside of the university.
-Internet2 and Box.net have partnered to work with representative universities to develop a hosted service that meets common higher education security and regulatory requirements.
+Box is a cloud-based storage solution that allows you to share files with people inside and outside of Washington University.
+WashU and Box.net have partnered to provide service that meets common higher education security and regulatory requirements.

 Box Appropriate Use Policy

-- If you choose to use the Box Sync app, a copy of your data is downloaded to your local machine.
-If you are dealing with sensitive data, it is imperative that you have local disk encryption enabled prior to installing and using Box Sync.
+- If you choose to use the Box Drive app, a copy of your data is downloaded to your local machine.
+If you are dealing with sensitive data, it is imperative that you have local disk encryption enabled prior to installing and using Box Drive.